-Following the bank's entry into a new market by launching home loans against collateral in houses in autumn 2017, the bank continued to clearly profile itself as a mortgage provider in this segment during 2019.
-The mortgage product means the bank can offer loans against collateral in houses too within 75 percent of an internally assessed mortgage lending value.
+Following the bank's entry into a new market, for the bank, by launching home loans against collateral in houses in autumn 2017, the bank continued to clearly profile itself as a mortgage provider in this segment in 2020.
+The mortgage product means the bank can offer loans against collateral in houses to within 75 percent of an internally assessed mortgage lending value.
 The bank has targeted its offering toward residents throughout Sweden.
-The offering does not encompass lending with collateral in tenantowner apartments.
-The bank's lending secured against collateral in houses amounted to SEK 7.0 billion at year end.
-In 2019, the bank started a partnership with Compricer (Mitt Bolån), a mortgage intermediary.
+The offering does not encompass lending with collateral in tenant-owner apartments.
+Lending secured against collateral in houses amounted to SEK 11.5 billion at year end.
+The bank collaborates with Compricer, which acts as a mortgage intermediary, and with Villaägarnas Riksförbund.